TransAm Bike Race

 4,233 miles across USA on the Trans America Trail

-On June 7, 2014 at 5:00am PST, the inaugural Trans Am Bike Race will commence, spanning 4,233 miles from the Pacific coast of Astoria, Oregon to the Atlantic coast of Yorktown, Virginia.
+On June 7, 2014 at 5:00am PST, the inaugural Trans Am Bike Race commenced, spanning 4,233 miles from the Pacific coast of Astoria, Oregon to the Atlantic coast of Yorktown, Virginia.

-The Race will follow the Adventure Cycling Association’s TransAmerica Trail, rolling through 10 states as riders traverse the country in this self-supported, single-stage time trial.
+The Race follows the Adventure Cycling Association’s TransAmerica Trail, rolling through 10 states as riders traverse the country in this self-supported, single-stage time trial.
 In keeping with the tradition of bikepacking ultra-events, this is an honour race.
-That means no entry fee, no prize money, no course marshalls; just a wholesome challenge to get from one end of the country to the other on two wheels and without outside support.
+That means no prize money, no course marshalls; just a wholesome challenge to get from one end of the country to the other on two wheels and without outside support.
 There are no designated rest periods or set distances that a racer must travel each day.
 The clock runs non-stop until the wheels reach the Atlantic Coast; whatever time of day that might be!
-The race is to be tracked via spot satellite trackers on Track Leaders and, as with many of the leading bikepacking ultra-events, you can expect a lively discussion on the topic at bikepacking.net.
+The race is tracked via spot satellite trackers on Track Leaders and, as with many of the leading bikepacking ultra-events, you can keep up with the action each year at dotwatcher.cc.

 More about the Route (from www.transambikerace.com):